 “8.1.7.3 Repair of explosion-protected installations and equipment and autonomous protection systems

 Repair of explosion-protected installations and equipment and autonomous protection systems is permitted only by an expert from a specialized company.
-Following repairs, a certificate must be issued attesting to their reusability in explosion danger areas.
+Following repairs, a certificate must be issued attesting to their reusability in explosion hazardous areas.
 The certificate must be available on board.”.

 8.3.2 Amend to read as follows: